For tech startups in Florida, these venture capital firms offer the best sources of capital and operational support in the region.

 Quixotic Ventures (Miami)

 Led by long-time entrepreneur Mark Kingdon, early-stage firm Quixotic Ventures focuses on social media, e-commerce, and digital media platforms.
 He currently has four companies with a billion-plus evaluation each in his portfolio.
-“When I look at a company, I can pretty quickly understand the size, dynamics and attractiveness of the market, the uniqueness of the company’s proposition and the strengths of the team,” Kingdon says in one of his blog post.
+“When I look at a company, I can pretty quickly understand the size, dynamics and attractiveness of the market, the uniqueness of the company’s proposition and the strengths of the team,” Kingdon says in one of his blog posts.

 Companies they’ve invested in: Multichannel listing management SellBrite, real estate startup HomeLight, and AI-powered search startup Blackbird.